 This species is omnivorous, taking fruit, fish, and small mammals.

-They also feed on other fruits including those of the Strychnos nux-vomica that are known to be toxic to many vertebrates.
+They also feed on other fruits, including those of the Strychnos nux-vomica, which are known to be toxic to many vertebrates.

 References